ad3109/SAT/README.md

 # The Stable Asset Token - SAT, A Commodity Basket Stablecoin

-Thesis: SAT is a basket commodities stablecoin using BTC, Gold, Oil, & other strategic commodities for:
+Thesis: SAT is a basket commodities stablecoin using BTC, Gold, Oil, & TBD other strategic commodities for:

 1) P2P cash for retail commodities marketplaces
 2) Defi for tokenized commodities exchanges and lastly,...